 *If Employment Options has rendered services to a ticket holder that led to a job offer, cash back companies will not qualify for government pay-outs.

 No, we are unable to pay for additional training or schooling.
-However, there are many types of certified agencies in the Ticket to Work program and some do offer educational and training services.
+However, there are many types of authorized agencies in the Ticket to Work program and some do offer educational and training services.
 You can call the program at 866-968-7842 or 866-833-2967 (TTY)for assistance in finding those agencies.

 No, Employment Options does not have the resources to help Ticket Holders with self-employment.
 We are trained and experienced in ‘direct’ job placement with national employers.
 However, our partner, NEBA provides ongoing support to SSA Ticket Holders seeking to start a new business.
 Please visit their website at NEBA Works to get more information on starting your own business or email email@example.com.